EvaGraceSmith/resty/README.md

 ### Phase 4: Fit and Finish

+In phase 4, we will be tracking every API call and storing it in history.

+The following user stories detail the major functionality for this phase of the project.

+As a user, I want to see a list of my previous API calls, so that I can see the results again, quickly.

 Incorporate the spinner, using conditional rendering App is Fully Tested
 App is Fully Documented